gfechio/tiny_infra/README.md

 - Test ECR repo url for uploading docker images

+- Generate output pasting SSH key for user to login

 - At the moment Packer is handling the build of images `in loco` since **AWS Image Builder** needs to be supported as Terraform provider. https://github.com/terraform-providers/terraform-provider-aws/issues/11084